 Tom Morton-Smith is a playwright and screenwriter currently based in London.

-His new play, The Earthworks, will be appearing at The Other Place, Stratford-upon-Avon, in May and June 2017.
-It appears as part of the Royal Shakespeare Company's Mischief Festival and will be directed by the RSC's Deputy Artistic Director, Erica Whyman.
+His most recent play, The Earthworks, appeared at The Other Place, Stratford-upon-Avon, in May and June 2017.
+It appeared as part of the Royal Shakespeare Company's Mischief Festival and was directed by the RSC's Deputy Artistic Director, Erica Whyman.

 He is currently developing his first screenplay, The American War, with The Ink Factory, Rise Films and Film4.